Running LLMs Locally: The Complete Practitioner's Guide

 Introduction: Why Run LLMs Locally?

 Running large language models locally used to be a fantasy reserved for research labs.
-But thanks to advances in model quantization, efficient runtimes, and open-source tooling, it’s now practical to run models like LLaMA 3, Mistral, or Phi-3 on consumer hardware.
+But thanks to advances in model quantization, efficient runtimes, and open-source tooling, it’s now practical to run open-weight models like Llama 4 Scout1, Mistral Small 42, Qwen 33, DeepSeek V34, and Phi-45 on consumer hardware.

 Local deployment gives you: